 - Where silos exist across departments or vendor systems

 Once documented, consolidate your data into a centralized repository—whether it’s your own data warehouse or through a specialized platform provider.
 This unified foundation will power your identity graph and activation strategy.
+By bringing all relevant data sources into one place, publishers can reduce silos, improve data accuracy, and enable faster access for downstream tools such as customer data platforms, ad servers, and analytics systems.

 2. Evaluate Identifiers and Their Usability